lucaKnobloch/FakeNewsOfTheDay/docs/UserGuide.md

 3. Extract the main information
 4. Visualization to provide it to the end-user

-For more information about the pipeline click here
+For more information about the [Further information of the PipeLine](/PipeLine.md)